 Who are UK Research and Innovation

 UK Research and Innovation (“we”, “our” and “us”) brings together seven research councils, Innovate UK and Research England and is established by the Higher Education and Research Act 2017 Articles 91, 92 & 93.
-We are registered with the Information Commissioner’s Office for the following personal data processing activities (our registration reference is za333592).
+We are registered with the Information Commissioner’s Office with the following registration number za333592.

 UK Research and Innovation is the data controller of your personal information and our registered office is: Polaris House, Swindon SN2 1FL.